Is this a synagogue?

 Easy.
 Included with any Hebrew you will see transliteration and our original poetic God-optional English translations.
 We use projections, not prayer books, so it's easy to follow along.

 What if my loved ones and I are not Jewish?
 What if my loved ones and I are _____?
 Will we be welcome?

 Lab/Shul is truly everybody-friendly, meaning we accept, respect, and invite the full spectrum of human existence without exception or judgement.
 So if you’re Jewish/Jew(ish)/not-at-all Jewish, interfaith, mutli-faith, not-really-into-faith, POC, LGBTQI+, older, younger, from here or from there – welcome home.

 “Friendly” doesn’t even BEGIN to describe it…

 Should I wear a suit/white robe/leather shoes?
 Should I bring a yarmulke or tallit?

 With respect for the importance of these days, wear whatever allows you to feel comfortable, open, and present.
 We encourage you to suit up with any ritual gear that is part of your religious practice.
 We don’t provide prayer shawls but we do have cool kippot.

-Pro Tip: Most glam up on Rosh Hashanah evening, and on Yom Kippur some prefer to wear white and abstain from leather shoes...or footwear in general.
+Pro Tip: Most glam up on Rosh Hashanah night, and on Yom Kippur some prefer to abstain from leather shoes...or footwear in general.
 Discretion advised.

 Wow, I Love this!
 Can I help out or volunteer?